jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/09-create-power-bi-dashboard.md

 	*You can embed an image by using its URL, or you can use a data URL, which embeds content inline.*

-1. To resize the logo tile, drag the bottom-right corner, and resize the tile to become one unit wide, and two units high.
+1. To resize the logo tile, drag the bottom-right corner, and resize the tile to become one unit wide, and one unit high.

 	*Tile sizes are limited to a rectangular shape.*